 - Eat more fresh food and less canned food.

-- Use glass or stainless steel containers to store food and liquids.
+- Use glass or stainless steel containers for food and drinks.

 Biomonitoring California Information